-It also helps as a guide: you can tell member’s of staff that they should not be allocating more than X amount of hours to a specific task.
-For this though, you need to set feasible and realistic estimates not to trigger stress!
+It also helps as a guide: you can tell your team members the amount of hours they should be allocating to a specific task.
+For this, it’s important to set feasible and realistic time estimates not to trigger stress!

 Remember that estimating time is a skill.
 And, certainly, not an easy one.
-One usually tends to underestimate than to overestimate, which can sometimes be dangerous (take too long and you have an angry client or boss; instead, if overestimating, at least you will be delivering things before expected).
-Notice, however, that overestimating is not the answer either: you may loose potential clients along the way.
+People usually tends to underestimate rather than to overestimate, which can sometimes be dangerous: if you take too much time to complete a task, you’ll have an angry client or boss; and if you overestimate instead, you will surely be delivering things before expected, but you may loose potential clients along the way.
+Overestimating is not the answer either.

 Alas!
 What a dilemma!

 TrackingTime features Project Task Lists, Tasks and To-dos to help you break down projects and make them manageable.
 Your time estimates will be more accurate if you start from the bottom-up: instead of beginning by estimating time for an entire Project, start by setting an estimate for each task, and then put them together.

 TrackingTime user skills help you assign the right tasks to the right people: knowing what you are delegating and to whom will help you estimate time more accurately.
 If you assign a task involving Java Script to somebody that has been tracking that skill for 1,000 hours, the time estimate will be shorter than if you choose to assign the same task to somebody who has spent 200 hours on it.

 Good communication with your team is really important: Ask them how much they think they shall take on that specific task and let them set their own estimates and deadlines, so they become more involved in the process.
 This way, they’ll have to comply their own time estimates, instead of estimates and deadlines imposed by others.